syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 wordDocument.Close()
 {% endhighlight %}
 {% endtabs %}

-NOTE
-* Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin, Azure Web Service, Azure APP Service, ASP.NET Core and Universal Windows Platform applications.
+N> 1.
+Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin, Azure Web Service, Azure APP Service, ASP.NET Core and Universal Windows Platform applications.
-* Creating an instance of ChartToImageConverter class is mandatory to convert the charts present in the Word document to Image.
+N> 2.
+Creating an instance of ChartToImageConverter class is mandatory to convert the charts present in the Word document to Image.
 Otherwise, the charts are not preserved in the generated image.
-* ChartToImageConverter is supported from .NET Framework 4.0 onwards.
+N> 3.
+ChartToImageConverter is supported from .NET Framework 4.0 onwards.
-* Total number of images may vary based on unsupported elements in the input Word document.
+N> 4.
+Total number of images may vary based on unsupported elements in the input Word document.
-* Word to Image conversion has the same limitations and unsupported elements of Word to PDF conversion.
+N> 5.
+Word to Image conversion has the same limitations and unsupported elements of Word to PDF conversion.